hkniberg/egbert/README.md

 ![](docs/egbert.png)

 # How to install
-- Make sure you have a reasonably fresh version of nodejs
+Make sure you have a reasonably fresh version of nodejs, then run:
 - `npm install`

 You can check that it works by running a sample configuration that just has a console-based echobot.